slarse/rut/README.md

     - Mostly up-to-par with `git status`
     - Currently does not attempt to identify renamed files.
 This requires diffing which is currently not implemented.
-    - Uses the porcelain output formatting as that's a lot easier to do
+    - Accepts the `--porcelain` flag to output in a format that is easier to parse

 ## Upcoming features